nextflow-io/website/content/blog/2016/enabling-elastic-computing-nextflow.md

 of cloud computing.

-This ability is even more important for bioinformatic workflows, which frequently crunch not homogenous datasets and are composed of tasks with very different computing requirements (eg. a few very long running tasks and many short-lived tasks in the same workload).
+This ability is even more important for bioinformatic workflows, which frequently crunch not homogeneous datasets and are composed of tasks with very different computing requirements (eg. a few very long running tasks and many short-lived tasks in the same workload).